How does our built environment contribute to climate change and how can we reduce the embodied and operational greenhouse gas emissions of buildings?

 HERA is a membership group supporting New Zealand’s metals based industry.
 HERA have released a programme of work, Hōtaka Whakakore Puhanga Waro (mo te Hua Rino), that provides a carbon offsetting program for steel products in New Zealand.

-Buildings contribute to climate change through operational and embodied carbon and shaping the way we use land and move around.
-The Building Research Association of New Zealand (BRANZ) has developed and published a range of tools and resources on climate action and reducing greenhouse gas emissions in the construction industry.
+Buildings contribute to climate change through operational and embodied carbon.
+The Building Research Association of New Zealand (BRANZ) has published a range of tools and resources on climate action and reducing greenhouse gas emissions in the construction industry.

 BRANZ is examining the knowledge, skills and competencies the building and construction industry in Aotearoa requires to transition to zero-carbon construction.
 Find out more about the future of work.